 The Office of Grants and Contracts provides assistance to faculty and staff in their efforts to obtain external funding in support of their research and other scholarly activities.
-The office offers the following services: pre-proposal consultation; proposal development training; information about funding opportunities; assistance with budget preparation; critiques and edits proposals; drafts, reviews and negotiates contractual documents; provides oversight of the internal routing, review and approval processes for all proposals submitted to extramural funding agencies; and coordinates and oversees regulatory compliance issues for proposals submitted to federal and various non-federal agencies.
+The office offers the following services: pre-proposal consultation; proposal development training; information about funding opportunities; and assistance with budget preparation; critiques and edits proposals.
+The office also: drafts, reviews and negotiates contractual documents; provides oversight of the internal routing, review and approval processes for all proposals submitted to extramural funding agencies; and coordinates and oversees regulatory compliance issues for proposals submitted to federal and various non-federal agencies.
 Additionally, it publicizes and provides training, as well as project administration for selected intramural proposal programs.
 Lastly, the Office of Grants and Contracts coordinates technology transfer activities and accepts disclosures for potentially patentable intellectual property.

-INFORMATION TECHNOLOGY
+INFORMATION TECHNOLOGY Langsdorf Hall 700